Venkateshrathod215/PLANET_PRESCRIPTORS/README.md

 GFG HACKATHON

 Problem Statement
-Title: Closing the "Last-Mile" Gap in Pharmaceutical Waste Management using AI and Cloud-Scale Logistics.
+Title:THE PLANET PRESCRIPTION: Closing the "Last-Mile" Gap in Pharmaceutical Waste Management using AI and Cloud-Scale Logistics.

 1. The Context:
   India is one of the world's largest consumers of pharmaceuticals, yet it lacks a formal system for Household Medical Waste (HMW).